SuzanneNL/star-trail-photography/README.md

 - **Hide and show password** - Currently, the password is hidden both when signing up and logging in.
 My preference would be to hide the password by default for security reasons, but to allow a user to make the password visible by clicking on an eye icon, to reduce login problems.
 - **Confirm password** - A user could make a typing error in the password when creating his account, and then never being able to log in.
 Having him confirm his password reduces the risk of making a mistake in the password while signing up.
 - **Recover password** - A user would have to sign up with an e-mail address.
 If he has forgotten his password, this e-mail address could be used to recover the password.
-- **Delete account** - A user can manage his account by deleting it.
 - **Like button** - Following platforms such as Facebook, Instagram or Flickr, a like button could be implemented.
 Registered users could then like images to show appreciation.
 I would also permit a user to delete his like.
 A counter could track the number of likes given to an image.
 This would also give the opportunity to create a sorting option, based on popularity.
 - **Save button** -  A user could save an image he likes, which would then be shown on his profile under 'favorites'.
 I had actually started writing code for this option, but had to stop due to the fact that I didn't have enough time.
 - **Comment section** - Users could comment on each other's images, preferably giving compliments or asking questions.
 I would prefer a moderator to check the posts before they are shown in the comment sections.